moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/superset/index.md

 4. **Creating Visualizations in Superset**

     To create a chart, select datasets labeled with the data product name.
 Choose the **Measures** and **Dimensions** that best suit your analysis goals.
-This enables you to explore and analyze data directly from the Product-360 model within Superset, making it easy to generate insights.
+This enables you to explore and analyze data directly from the 'Product 360' model within Superset, making it easy to generate insights.